conda.toml specification#

 standardise the format across the conda ecosystem.

-For tutorials and examples see Configuration and Quickstart; for plugin name aliases see Plugin format names and aliases.
+For tutorials and examples see Configuration and Quickstart.
+For plugin name aliases see Plugin format names and aliases.

 Status#